theOGognf/rl8/README.rst

   actually calls and samples from the model and action distribution, respectively.
 The policy handles some pre/post -processing on its I/O to make it more convenient to sample from the model and action distribution together.
-The policy is *almost never user-defined*.
+The policy is *rarely user-defined*.
 * **The algorithm**: The PPO implementation that uses the environment to train the policy (i.e., update the model's parameters).
 All hyperparameters and customizations are set with the algorithm.
-The algorithm is *almost never user-defined*.
+The algorithm is *rarely user-defined*.
 * **The trainer**: The high-level interface for using the algorithm to train indefinitely or until some condition is met.
 The trainer directly integrates